What do the latest US & UK emergency directives mean for family travellers?

 Which airports are affected by the electronics ban?

-Currently, the advice is that ten Middle East / African airports are affected, these are direct flights to the US from:
+At present, seven Middle East / African airports are affected, these are direct flights to the US only from:

 - AMM – Queen Alia International Airport (Jordan)